 And above all, choose a school where your child feels safe, supported and challenged.

 Alan Stob currently serves as the Chief Operating Officer, overseeing all operations at Grandview Preparatory School in Boca Raton.
+He also serves as the Head of School for Grandview at Evert in west Boca.
 Mr. Stob holds Bachelor of Science degrees in mathematics and secondary education as well as a Masters in Accounting.
 He has taught mathematics at the middle and high school levels at public, private and international schools and has admitted over 200 students (including many international students) to Grandview since he began in Grandview admissions in 2013.

 Sponsored: This post was sponsored by Grandview Preparatory School.
 All opinions expressed in this blog post are my own and not influenced in any way by the sponsor.
 Any statistic, quote or other representation about a product or service should be verified with provider.
 Please refer to this site’s Disclosure for more information.
 I have been compensated or given a product free of charge, but that does not impact my views or opinions.